 To ask a question in English we normally use Do or Does.
 But do you really know when we use one or the other?
 When we talk about actions, we use the words do, does and did.
 Do and does represent the present simple forms of the verb ‘do’, while did is its past simple form.
 They are mainly used to form negative and interrogative sentences.
-Do is used with personal pronouns, I, we, you, they.
-Instead, does is used with the personal pronouns he, she and it.
+Do is used with the personal pronouns I, we, you and they, while does is used with the personal pronouns he, she and it, which generates the frequent query: do or does?
+Throughout this article, you will learn when to use do and does so that you can apply it correctly in each grammatical context.

-In the following article we will tell you all the secrets so that this is no longer a problem.
+In the following article we tell you all the secrets so that this is no longer a problem and you can easily figure out when to use do and does in the present simple.

 When to use do

-Do refers to performing or undertaking an action, either by oneself or in response to another person’s desire.
-It is an auxiliary verb, used with the main verb, to form various types of sentences.
-Let’s see where to use “do” in our sentences:
+Do refers to perform or undertake an action, either by oneself or in response to another person’s wish.
+It is an auxiliary verb, used with the main verb, to form various types of English sentences.
+Below, we show you in which situations to use “do” in your sentences:

 To form interrogative sentences:uses of the verb do